 4. Stroll the walking paths

 Fly Fit! has designated several walking paths across T1 and T3, so you can track your steps and get your blood flowing between flights.
 Paths range from 0.5-1.5 miles in length – see how many miles you can fit in before your next flight.

 5. Visit the Aviation Museum

 If you need a break from the glitz and glam, get a dose of history at the Howard W. Cannon Aviation Museum.
 This museum provides an entertaining history of private and commercial flying in southern Nevada.
-The main exhibit is located in T1, Esplanade, with additional exhibits throughout airport.
+The main exhibit is in T1, Esplanade, with additional displays throughout the airport.

 6. Try your luck

-The slot machines throughout the airport are a constant reminder that you’re in Las Vegas, as if you could forget.
-As long as you’re 21 or older, feel free to try your luck between flights – you may get some surprise winnings!
+The slot machines throughout the airport are a constant reminder that you’re in Las Vegas – as if you could forget.
+If you’re 21 or older, feel free to try your luck between flights – you may get some surprise winnings!
 Machines are available 24/7.

 7. Workout and freshen up